rescriba01/rescriba01/README.md

 * help-wanted
 as well as all the other usual suspects.

+- 👯 I’m looking to collaborate on any Software development prokects where i can use JavaScript, React, and or Python to bolster those skillsets.

+- 🤔 I’m looking for help with alll the aforementioned languages.

+- 💬 Ask me about Beer, Comics (they, like my children, are all unique and because of this I love them all), Coffee (and brewing methods), Gaming.

-🌱 I’m currently learning software developement and focusing on customizing WordPress sites and developing my Python abilities.
-I have grown fond of Python and will continue to sharpen these skills whenever and whereever possible.
+- 🌱 I’m currently learning Vanilla JavaScript and React to level up my developement skills.
+My focus of late has been on customizing WordPress sites and I also have been continuously developing my Python abilities.
+I have grown fond of Python and will continue to sharpen these skills whenever and wherever possible.
+Ideally I'd like ot use React as the frontend and Python on the backend and [this]() page of mine is that focus.
 I enjoy editing documentation and reviewing code.
 The best way to sum up my current mindset this quote:

 >   Be observing constantly.
 Stay open minded.
 Be eager to learn and improve.
 >
 >   \-John Wooden

+- 📫 How to reach me: